lukaszgemborowski/cpptoolbox/README.md

 Some common C++ helpers related only to language and standard library

 ### 2.1. call_seq
 wraps several functors into one callable which is sequence of functors.
-To do that your functor signatures needs to match.
+To do that your functors signatures needs to match.
 Eg.:

 ```cpp
 auto seq = toolbox::cpp::make_call_seq(